 Learning how to play chess goes beyond understanding the rules.
 Strategy and tactics are both crucial to playing better chess.
 Long-term strategic plans revolve around ideas such as the material lead, development of your attack, king safety, and space management.
 Planning out the movement of your bishops is often a key strategy to employ for achieving checkmate.

 Basic chess tactics are short-term, forced sequences that can quickly change the course of the game.
 Forks, pins, and skewers are among the most common tactical motifs.

 Phases of the Game

+Most chess games go through three phases: the opening, the middlegame, and the endgame.
+Some of the basic principles of chess openings will help you develop your pieces and formulate a plan.
 The middlegame is where the largest battles are waged between the two armies.
 The final phase, the endgame, is a tense battle between the few remaining forces on the board.